bpirvu/talks/README.md

 ## 2018/02/06 - Personalized Product Recommendations (talk at the ICE VOX 2018 Conference)

 The slides for this talk can be found [here as pdf](http://bit.ly/personalized-product-recommendations-2018-02-06).
 Here is the [event link](https://www.icetotallygaming.com/data-science-and-personalisation#/).

+## 2018/09/11 - Recommender Systems in a Nutshell (talk at the VlbgWebDev Meetup)

+The slides for this talk can be found [here as pdf](http://bit.ly/recommender-systems-vbgwebdev-180911).
+Here is the [event link](https://www.meetup.com/VlbgWebDev/events/253213038/).